andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

                calc-holes-position-left($corner-width) $side-curve-right + ",";
 ```

-The result is a function does everything for us by simply changing its argument to the correspondant `$corner-width`.
+The result is a function that does everything for us by simply changing its argument to the correspondant `$corner-width`.

 ```scss
 @function planks-clip($corner-width) {